 National College Resources Foundation Hosts Virtual Texas Black College Expo

+“The Black College Expo and Dr. Theresa Price provide unique opportunities for students to connect with amazing HBCUs and helps them earn scholarships to attend and graduate from HBCUs like Texas Southern University.
+We are grateful for our partnership with the Black College Expo and look forward to representing on Friday!”, said Brian Armstrong, EdD, Executive Director of Outreach Services of Texas Southern University.

-In addition to getting connected to college recruiters, students will have access to informative seminars and workshops which include but are not limited to “How to Prepare for College” presented by College Prep 365, “411 for Student Athletes during & Post COVID”, “How to Find Money for College”.
+In addition to getting connected to college recruiters, students will have access to informative seminars and workshops which include but are not limited to “How to Prepare for College” presented by College Prep 365, “411 for Student Athletes during & Post COVID”, and YoYo Teaches: “How to Get A’s in English”.

 To register please visit https://hopin.to/events/black-college-expo-texas-virtual-experience